emehrkay/Pypher/README.md

 * No matter the operator, the right side of the operation must not be the same Pypher instance as found on the left.
 A common way around this is to import and use the `__` Anon Pypher factory.
 * You can create custom Operators by calling `.operator(name, other_value)` on the Pypher instance -- the first operator rule must be followed if the other end is a Pypher object.
-    * Operators always resolve in a space, the operator, and then the other right side.
+    * Operators always resolve in a space, the operator, and then the other value.
+Until it doesn't.
+        * Certain operators (all of the Python magic methods that support it) support reflected, or right, side assignment and will print the resulting Cypher as expected.
+Something like `99 - p.__field__` will work as expected, but `99 > p.__field__` will result in `p.field < 99`

 ```python
 from pypher import Pypher, __